Georges Lentz: Life

 In April 2022, a major new sound art project, the Cobar Sound Chapel, opened in Cobar in Outback New South Wales.
-It is a purpose-built venue to permanently house the 4-channel projection of Lentz's digital string quartet, the 372-minute / 24 hour composition String Quartet(s) (2000-2022), as well as the venue for a new annual String Quartet Festival Weekend.
+It is a purpose-built venue to permanently house the 4-channel projection of Lentz's digital string quartet, the 43 hour composition String Quartet(s) (2000–2023), as well as the venue for a new annual String Quartet Festival Weekend.
 The Cobar Sound Chapel was designed by Pritzker Prize-winning Australian architect Glenn Murcutt in collaboration with the composer, with its architecture reflecting rhythmic and structural patterns found in String Quartet(s).

-A new violin concerto, "...to beam in distant heavens...", is due to be premiered by German soloist Arabella Steinbacher with the Sydney Symphony Orchestra at the Sydney Opera House in April 2023.
+A new violin concerto, "...to beam in distant heavens...", was premiered to great acclaim by German soloist Arabella Steinbacher with the Sydney Symphony Orchestra at the Sydney Opera House in April 2023.

 Lentz's music is published by Universal Edition in Vienna.